Your Wedding Ceremony

 What Does' 'Unplugged' Mean?

-Anyway, whether it's a few words spoken to the congregation by your priest, vicar, registrar or celebrant, or some careful words on your invitations, it is worth considering asking people to put down the tech and enjoy the day!
+Whether it's a few words spoken to the congregation by your priest, vicar, registrar or celebrant, or some careful words on your invitations, it is worth considering asking people to put down the tech for a wee while and enjoy the day!